U.S. Relations With South Africa

 South Africa's Membership in International Organizations

-South Africa's principal foreign policy objectives are to promote the economic, political, and cultural regeneration of Africa; to promote the peaceful resolution of conflict in Africa; and to use multilateral bodies to ensure that developing countries' voices are heard on international issues.
+South Africa's principal foreign policy objectives are to promote regional economic integration in Africa; to promote the peaceful resolution of conflict in Africa; and to use multilateral bodies to ensure that developing countries' voices are heard on international issues.
 South Africa and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, G-20, and World Trade Organization.
 South Africa is a member of BRICS and hosted the BRICS summit in Durban in 2013.
 It also participates as a key partner in the Organization for Economic Cooperation and Development's Enhanced Engagement program.

 South Africa maintains an embassy in the United States at 3051 Massachusetts Avenue NW, Washington, DC 20008; tel.
 (202) 232-4400.